intel/llvm/sycl/doc/Assert.md

 Runtime.

 Within this approach, a dedicated assert buffer is allocated and implicit kernel argument is introduced.
-The argument is an accessor with `discard_read_write` or `discard_write` access mode.
+The argument is an accessor that has either `access_mode::read_write` or `access_mode::write` access mode and was constructed with the `property::no_init property`.
 Accessor metadata is stored to program scope variable.
 This allows to refer to the accessor without modifying each and every user's function.
 Fallback implementation of `__devicelib_assert_fail` restores accessor metadata from program scope variable and writes assert information to the assert buffer.
 Atomic operations are used in order to not overwrite existing information.

 DPCPP Runtime checks contents of the assert buffer for assert failure flag after kernel finishes.